manishmawatwal/Deep_Learning_Cylcone_Intensity_Estimation_NIO_Satellite/README.md

 # Cyclone
-This repository is a part of the research being conducted at IIT Indore, Department of Astronomy, Astrophysics and Space Enginerering
+This repository is a part of the research being conducted at IIT Indore, Department of Astronomy, Astrophysics and Space Enginerering.

 Under the guidance of Dr. Saurabh Das, in the RemoteWave Propagation Lab.

 Contact - saurabh.das@iiti.ac.in

 This repository is also a part of the research work titled -